 Define and use custom JDBC connectors

-Glue supports databases beyond its built-in connectors by loading custom JDBC drivers from S3.
-You define a template connection with the driver details, then reference it from actual connections.
+Glue supports custom connectors for databases not covered by built-in connection types.
+Teams define a template connection with the connector JAR location, then reference it from actual connections.

 import * as pulumi from "@pulumi/pulumi";